-All applications must be made on the Hertfordshire County Council LA common application form.
-Parents/carers are requested to complete our Supplementary Information Form (SIF) and return it to the school office.
-If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the LA form only, which may result in your application being given a lower priority.
+The Local Authority no longer coordinates the admissions for nursery in Hertfordshire schools.
+All applications must be made on the school's own application form.
+Applications may be made by downloading the form from the school website and emailing it to the school or by completing a paper copy available from the school office.
+Parents/carers are requested to complete our Supplementary Information Form (SIF) and return it to the school office by the date given below.
+If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the application form only, which may result in your application being given a lower priority.